Top 9 Programming Languages of 2016

-This special purpose programming language has topped the chart of programming languages in 2016.
+This special-purpose programming language has topped the chart of programming languages in 2016.
 The demand for SQL programmers is very high and it is expected to rise in 2016 as well.
-On an average, a professional with SQL skills can earn around $100k-110k per annum.
+On average, a professional with SQL skills can earn around $100k-110k per annum.

 The Ultimate Guide To Java can help you master this language.

-Python is a general purpose language which was designed and developed in the early 90’.
-This language is suitable for novice or individuals who have a very little programming exposure.
+Python is a general-purpose language that was designed and developed in the early 90’.
+This language is suitable for novice or individuals who have very little programming exposure.
 Python is very simple and readable since closely resembles the English language.
 NASA, Instagram, YouTube, and Reddit are few examples that used Python for their websites.
-On an average, a Python developer earns around $105-$110k per annum.
+On average, a Python developer earns around $105-$110k per annum.

 You can try out the Python Programming Crash Course to start.

-C++ is considered as the advanced version of C programming language, with additional features.
+C++ is considered as the advanced version of the C programming language, with additional features.
 C++ is mostly used for developing high-level applications like accounting software or video game engines.
-C++ takes the fifth position in top programming languages of 2016 chart.
-On an average, C++ professional earns around $100k-$110k per annum.
+C++ takes the fifth position in the top programming languages of the 2016 chart.
+On average, a C++ professional earns around $100k-$110k per annum.

 PHP has been designed and developed for web applications.
-This programming language is decent of C and it inherits if not many some of the features of C programming language.
-Some of the popular websites that use PHP are Yahoo and Wordpress.
-The job prospects for PHP developers also appear to be bright for.
-On an average, a PHP developer earns around $85k-$90k per annum.
+This programming language is decent of C and it inherits if not many some of the features of the C programming language.
+Some of the popular websites that use PHP are Yahoo and WordPress.
+The job prospects for PHP developers also appear to be bright.
+On average, a PHP developer earns around $85k-$90k per annum.

 You can visit Complete Guide To PHP Programming to learn how to program in this rapidly growing language.

 Apple Inc. has never been short of innovative technologies.
 The think tanks of this American-based company decided to build their own programming language in 2014.
-This decision paved the way for Swift programming language.
-Many US based companies have already adopted Swift language and this number is expected to balloon in the near future.
-On an average, Swift programmers earn $100k-$110k.
+This decision paved the way for Swift's programming language.
+Many US-based companies have already adopted Swift language and this number is expected to balloon in the near future.
+On average, Swift programmers earn $100k-$110k.